International students

 Please ensure that you accept your offer of a place and complete enrolment by the due date outlined in your letter of offer to ensure your place in the course.

-You are a NIDA student from the time you enroll until you complete your course requirements and graduate; withdraw from your course; or expelled from a course of study.
+You are a NIDA student from the time you enrol until you complete your course requirements and graduate; withdraw from your course; or are expelled from a course of study.

-You can enroll in your course online through your Student Portal once you have accepted your offer of a place in the course.
+You can enrol in your course online through your Student Portal once you have accepted your offer of a place in the course.

-You must pay the fees and enroll by the specified dates, otherwise you will lose your place at NIDA.
+You must pay the fees and enrol by the specified dates, otherwise you will lose your place at NIDA.

 You will be re-enrolled for each semester on the successful completion of course work from the previous semester, unless you submit an application to defer or notify Student Services of withdrawal from your course.